About

 Library Materials

-Students are invited to explore any part of the vast collections at the University of Hawaiʻi Library at Mānoa, which include general library materials, special collections on closed shelves, maps, government documents, manuscripts and archives, video-recordings and DVDs, musical recordings, and electronic/digital resources.
-The UHM Library website offers various guides to the library collections.
+Students are invited to explore any part of the vast collections at Hamilton Library, which include general library materials, special collections, closed shelves, maps, government documents, manuscripts and archives, video-recordings and DVDs, musical recordings, and electronic/digital resources.
+The Hamilton Library website offers various guides to the library collections.
 See, for instance, Exhibits.
-See also “Librarians’ Picks
+See also “Librarians’ Picks.”

 Tax Information